 What are capital expenditures (CapEx)?

-Capital expenditures (CapEx) are spendings used by real estate companies to invest, purchase, renovate, and maintain physical assets such as properties, technology, or equipment.
+Capital expenditures (CapEx) are any expenses used to invest, purchase, renovate, and maintain physical assets such as buildings, technology, or equipment.
 Companies often use CapEx to embark on new projects or investments.

 Unlike operational expenses (which are used to calculate your NOI), capital expenditures are recorded — or capitalized — on balance sheets.
 This means that CapEx is not expensed on monthly or annual income statements.
 As a result, CapEx also isn’t factored in when calculating a property’s capitalization rate.